rwxrob/boost/README.md

-# The Beginner Boost™, by Rob Muhlestein
+# The Beginner Boost™ by Rob Muhlestein

 Hello friend.
 Welcome to the Beginner Boost!